 option.
 E-mail us (email@example.com) a license password request and include the transaction ID.
 Your Trial installation becomes

 full commercial unlimited version when license password entered.

 Q. What is included in one license price of $295?

-to be accessed remotely through web browser or CloudView GUI client.
+or a server to be accessed remotely through web browser or CloudView GUI client.
 It includes: